Tuneastic/grid-holy-grail-mockup/README.md

-x The card elements inside the article container have a height of 200px x The header and footer span across both columns x The sidebar only spans across the first column
-- The nav and article elements only span across the second column
+x The card elements inside the article container have a height of 200px x The header and footer span across both columns x The sidebar only spans across the first column x The nav and article elements only span across the second column